King Tides Resources for Educators

 using the app ahead of time - we'll delete photos taken outside of the King Tides period.

-- Create a video for the Coastal Commission's Climate Video Challenge,
+- Create a podcast, a photo essay, or a narrative essay for the Coastal Commission's

 - Research historical photos of chosen locations and observe changes over time.